Secure and Efficient Federated Learning Through Layering and Sharding Blockchain: Implementation

-The function modules, such as \textsf{transaction\_validation()} and \textsf{model\_aggregation()}, which are not original modules of Fabric, are developed and deployed in Fabric nodes to implement the model validation and model/tips aggregation, as shown in Fig. \ref{fig:functions}.
-Also, the functions related to the interactions with the mainchain, such as \textsf{publish\_to\_mainchain()} and \textsf{choose\_tips\_from\_mainchain()}, are deployed and integrated with Fabric nodes.
-For detail, the scheduling rules and order among these modules are presented in Fig. \ref{fig:functions}.
-As described in Section \ref{subsec:procedure}, a new basic iteration model should be aggregated from the mainchain when the current iteration is done.
-The iteration status is indicated by \textsf{\# of Round}, for example, the current iteration is done when \textsf{\# of Round} reached the number stated in task requirements.
-Besides, different shard training iteration indicates different \textsf{Task ID}.
-Then, after constructing the new basic iteration model, SLN needs to create a new \textsf{Task ID} and reset \textsf{\# of Round} to start a new shard training iteration.
+To augment the functionality of Fabric nodes in ChainFL, specialized function modules like \textsf{transaction\_validation()} and \textsf{model\_aggregation()} have been developed and integrated.
+These modules, not inherent to the original Fabric, facilitate model validation and the aggregation of models and tips, as depicted in Fig. \ref{fig:functions}.
+In addition, functions pertinent to mainchain interactions, such as \textsf{publish\_to\_mainchain()} and \textsf{choose\_tips\_from\_mainchain()}, are also incorporated within Fabric nodes.
+The scheduling rules and order among these modules are meticulously detailed in Fig. \ref{fig:functions}.
+As described in Section \ref{subsec:procedure}, a new basic iteration model is aggregated from the mainchain upon the completion of the current iteration.
+The progression of iterations is tracked via \textsf{\# of Round}, with iteration completion denoted by reaching the predefined round number in the task requirements.
+Moreover, each distinct shard training iteration is associated with a unique \textsf{Task ID}.
+Following the construction of a new basic iteration model, the SLN is tasked with generating a new \textsf{Task ID} and resetting \textsf{\# of Round} for the subsequent shard training iteration.

-Due to the limited amount of hardware, a complete Fabric-based subchain containing one leader and two followers is configured in one PC\footnote{At least three nodes (one leader and two followers) needed to be deployed in the Raft ordering consensus of Fabric \cite{hyperledgerfabric}.}.
+Due to the limited amount of hardware, a complete Fabric-based subchain containing one leader and two followers is configured in a single PC\footnote{The Raft ordering consensus of Fabric necessitates the deployment of at least three nodes (one leader and two followers) \cite{hyperledgerfabric}.}.
 In addition, the training process of IoT devices served by this subchain is also simulated and executed on the same PC.
-Therefore, the PC and the IoT devices it served can be regarded as one shard network defined in ChainFL.
+Consequently, this configuration essentially constitutes a single shard network within ChainFL, comprising the PC and its associated IoT devices.